Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Fundamentals Guidelines to Identify Anomalous Behaviour in Blockchain

 \subsubsection{Currency/Token Theft Detection From Network}

-Apart from basic anomalies, things get intense when malicious users try to steal tokens directly from user by hacking or similar other ways.
-In a centralized payment model, such as banks, they continuously monitor large transactions and do not approve any huge transaction unless the owner approves or provide some sort of verification.
-However, in a decentralized blockchain network, there is no centralized mediatory to regulate these transactions.
-Similarly, currency theft in blockchain can also be linked with asset theft, such as transfer of copyrights, etc., in which a person transfer rights or ownership of its assets to another user.
-Since, blockchain is tamper-proof, so reversing this transfer is not easy at all if it gets validated.
-Therefore, the importance of theft detection in decentralized blockchain scenarios increase exponentially to prevent any large mishap.
+Apart from basic anomalies, things get intense when malicious users try to steal tokens directly from users by hacking or similar other ways.
+This is one of the most common attack types and multiple incidents have been highlighted in the past where hackers stole millions of dollars from investors at different occasions.
+For example, it has been reported that in 2020 \final{alone that blockchain} hackers stole an approximate sum of \$3.8 Billion in 122 different attacks over the network~\cite{comstref20}.
+Contrary to centralized payment systems (such as banks), blockchain network has no centralized mediator to regulate transactions.
+Therefore, the importance of theft detection in decentralized blockchain scenarios increases exponentially to prevent any large mishap.